Transforming Passion into Impact: A Guide for Mission-Driven Organizations

 Will this deepen our impact, not just expand our activities?

-If the answer isn’t a clear yes, then the answer must be no. This is not rigidity—it’s discipline.
+If the answer isn’t a clear yes, then the answer must be no. This is not rigidity; it’s discipline.
 Saying no to misaligned opportunities creates space to say yes to the ones that matter most.

 Escaping the Funders’ Whiplash Trap

 Far too many organizations contort themselves to fit what funders want, even if it pulls them away from their true purpose.
 This funder-driven model creates dependency and undermines authenticity.
-The best organizations flip the script: they articulate their strategy clearly, invite funders who share their vision, and have the courage to walk away from money that isn’t aligned.
+The best organizations flip the script.
+They articulate their strategy clearly, invite funders who share their vision, and have the courage to walk away from money that isn’t aligned.

 Engineering Mindset: Measure, Test, Adapt